willianantunes/django-multiple-schemas/README.md

 4. Which kind of [ROLE](https://www.postgresql.org/docs/13/database-roles.html) does my application need?

 The basic thing is that your application should run with a role that can do full DQL and DML on the target schema, but not DDL.
 If you'd like to run `python manage.py migrate`, you can use a dedicated role just for that.

+5. Can I configure multiple schemas in a single Django Application?

+Yes, it's possible.
+Django can only apply migration to one folder/schema per database/entry configured in `DATABASES` dict variable in `settings.py`.
+If you check [here](https://github.com/willianantunes/django-multiple-schemas/blob/2deb15de36d1229f19bd4422d3f55b0d7a57a797/django_multiple_schemas/settings.py#L85), you will see that I'm using only one database that is identified as `default`.
+Now if you need multiple schemas, let's say two, you can have `default` key followed by `my-another-setup`, and then use another schema in it.

+6. Can [search path](https://github.com/willianantunes/django-multiple-schemas/blob/2deb15de36d1229f19bd4422d3f55b0d7a57a797/django_multiple_schemas/settings.py#L89) has more than one schema?

+Yes.
+You can have something like `-c search_path=iago_dev,jafar_dev`.

 ## Development